bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/package-relay.md

 Well, maybe let me take this one.
 I've read some of the notes that Gloria has written, and it's made it much easier for me to understand what sort of problems we get from basically giving everybody permission to send data to us.
-I've also seen reactions to her mailing list contributions where people who only see part of the problem maybe say - "Oh, isn't that much easier though?"
+I've also seen reactions to her mailing list contributions where people who only see part of the problem maybe say, "Oh, isn't that much easier though?".
-But it really isn't, when you when you start reading and looking into it more and more, you have this huge conflict between the huge attack surface that you have, but also wanting it because you need it to allow everybody to use Bitcoin in a censorship-free way.
+But it really isn't, when you start reading and looking into it more and more, you have this huge conflict between the huge attack surface that you have, but also wanting it because you need it to allow everybody to use Bitcoin in a censorship-free way.
 So yeah, there are these notes, there are these mailing list posts that are probably going to be seminal pieces that we point people at - read this, then come back and talk.

 Gloria Zhao: 00:15:02

-Yeah, especially when they'll talk about like - "Oh, we have this in block relay, why don't you do this in transaction relay?"
+Yeah, especially when they'll talk about like, "Oh, we have this in block relay, why don't you do this in transaction relay?"
 Block relay is easy.
 When you send a header that's 80 bytes, they had to put a Proof-of-Work on it to make it valid.
 That's easy to deal with (laughs).